sodacan-net/sodacan-core/documentation/architecture.md

 ```
 ### Adapters
 A SodaCan adapter is an end node in a SodaCan implementation.
 There are two primary types of adapter: message consumer and message producer.
-However, adapters can also be a consumer and producer at the same time.
+However, adapters can also be both a consumer and producer at the same time.
-By design, adapters have no persistence.
-They are stateless.
-The following is a very simple implementation of a lamp and a button and a module that controls the behavior of the lamp (on or off).
+The following is a very simple interaction between a lamp and a button and a module that controls the behavior of the lamp (on or off).
 A real-world example would likely have additional capabilities but we keep it simple here:

 ```mermaid
 sequenceDiagram